WDI-SEA/notes/16-react/react-hooks/readme.md

 Hooks has been introduced to address a primary complaint of React developers - separation of concern.
 Essentially, Hooks allow us to use state without writing a class component.

 As we previously discussed, `React.js` has two types of components, class based components and functional components.
 Historically class components have done the heavy lifting.
-To keep track of state, we have to have a class component.
-We also need class components for lifecycle events, APIs, and more.
-By comparison function components are there to display the UI and state.
+To keep track of state, we had to use a class component.
+We also needed class components for lifecycle events (and therefore, calls to APIs, etc), and more.
+Functional components could display UI, but they couldn't do much more than that.

-React Hooks provides all functionality that class based components previously provided.
+React Hooks provide all the functionality that used to be exclusive to class-based components.

 If this is blowing your mind, not to fear!
 Even Dan Abramov of the Facebook team admitted that it's a difficult concept to grasp until you're in the code.